Coalition Avenir Québec: Legault government (2018–2026)

-The CAQ picked up support from a number of former PQ supporters who had come to believe there was no realistic chance of becoming independent from Canada.
+The CAQ picked up support from several former PQ supporters who had come to believe there was no realistic chance of becoming independent from Canada.
 For instance, Patrick Légaré, a longtime PQ supporter from the longstanding sovereigntist stronghold of Terrebonne, told The Guardian that he decided to vote for the CAQ because he believed "the dream of a separate Quebec is dead."
 His main concern was finding "someone who can beat the Liberals–and it isn't the PQ."
 As it turned out, most of the CAQ's gains came at the expense of the PQ.
 The CAQ took dozens of ridings that had been in PQ hands for four decades or more, some falling by landslide margins.
 One such riding was Terrebonne, which is largely coextensive with its namesake city.
-It had been held by a Péquiste for all but one term since 1976, though the CAQ had narrowed the gap in the last two elections.
-In 2018, however, the CAQ took the seat by almost 14 points.
+It had been held by a "Péquiste" for all but one term since 1976, although the CAQ had narrowed the gap in the last two elections.
+In 2018, however, the CAQ took the seat by a margin of almost 14 points.

-The CAQ then took the seat vacated by the resignation of former premier Philippe Couillard in a by-election held 10 December 2018, increasing its total to 75 seats.
+The CAQ then took the seat vacated by the resignation of former premier Philippe Couillard in a by-election held on 10 December 2018, increasing its total to 75 seats.

 In December 2019, the party won the by-election in Jean-Talon and in April 2022 won the by-election in Marie-Victorin, both of which had been Liberal and Parti Québécois strongholds, raising its seat total to 76.

 The party won another majority government in the 2022 elections, raising their seat count to 90.

 Since late 2023, the Legault government has been one of the most unpopular provincial governments in Canada, suffering from poor opinion polling throughout the 43rd Quebec Legislature.
-The party also lost the Jean-Talon, Terrebonne, and Arthabaska by-elections to the Parti Québécois.
+The party also lost the Jean-Talon, Terrebonne, Arthabaska, and Chicoutimi by-elections to the Parti Québécois, while losing 8 other MNAs due to either expulsions or resignations from caucus.
+On January 14, 2026, Legault announced his pending resignation as leader of the CAQ and premier of Quebec; the 2026 Coalition Avenir Québec leadership election, the party's first, was on 12 April to elect a successor.